AR Innovation Fund (I-Fund)

 About AR Innovation Fund (I-Fund)

-The application for our fall cohort is now open.
-The deadline to apply is 7/24/2019.
+The application for our summer cohort is now open.
+The deadline to apply is 5/31/2020.
 Please note that each participating team is required to attend a kickoff event on June 27th and 28th.
 We are monitoring the COVID-19 pandemic and will evaluate the need to meet virtually.

 Teams must have at least two team members, though a minimum of three is preferable (single-founder companies are ineligible).
 It is recommended that teams have a balance of business and science-based backgrounds.
 During the cohort, each team will be eligible to receive funds for technical assistance and will be assigned an experienced mentor from the business community.